simOne3107/R4CogPsy/README.md

 [1] 4
 ```

-You can also perform simple mathematical operations with one or more `variables`.
+You can also perform simple mathematical operations with one or more previously stored `variables`:

 ```r
 Bananas * 4